 63% users would change to a more reliable betting app if stats were incorrect when placing an in-play bet.

-100% SLA uptime guarantee means maximally watertight data transfer systems (Ably is currently the only realtime infrastructure provider offering this).
+SLA uptime guarantees mean maximally watertight data transfer systems.
 However, to cover all bases — network partitions, intermittent or unreliable data centers, client libraries need embedded intelligence to detect degraded performance or network issues, and automatically route traffic to healthy data centres.
-For sports, calculations show that 99.9999% uptime is not enough to prevent consumer exodus from sports and betting apps.

 UX Expectation 5: Consistent message ordering